lavary/crunz/README.md

 ### Setting Individual Fields

 Crunz's methods are not limited to the ready-made methods explained.
-We can also set individual fields to compose custom frequencies similar to how a classic crontab would be created.
+We can also set individual fields to compose custom frequencies similar to how a classic crontab would composed them.
 These methods either accept an array of values, or list arguments separated by commas:

 ```php
 <?php